 Panasonic G85 versus Olympus E-M1

 The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Olympus OM-D E-M1 are two digital cameras that were officially introduced, respectively, in September 2016 and September 2013.
 Both the G85 and the E-M1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G85 and the Olympus E-M1.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G85 – represents the basis or 100 percent across all the size and weight measures).